RULE 47. JURORS

 (a) Examination of jurors.

 (1) Venire.
-The court may call for examination an initial venire of prospective jurors equal to the number of jurors necessary for the jury plus the number of peremptory challenges available to the parties.
+Unless otherwise stipulated by the parties, the court must call for examination an initial venire of prospective jurors equal to the number of jurors necessary for the jury plus the number of peremptory challenges available to the parties.
 If, after the parties have exercised their challenges, the venire size is larger than required by Rule 48, the excess jurors must be excused in the inverse order in which they were called.

 (2) Examination.
 The court may examine prospective jurors itself and it must permit the parties or their attorneys to make their own examination.
 The court may allow individual examination of prospective jurors in chambers.

-Regardless of the size of the jury to be impaneled or the number of parties on a side, each side is entitled to 4 peremptory challenges.
+Regardless of the size of the jury or the number of parties on a side, each side is entitled to four peremptory challenges.
 If the parties on a side have adverse or antagonistic interests, the court may grant them additional peremptory challenges.

 If the court, after examination of any juror, finds grounds for challenge for cause, the court must excuse that juror.
 If the court does not excuse a juror for cause, any party may make a challenge for cause.